Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Conclusion

 \section{Conclusion}

 In the period between August 23, 2017, to September 8, 2017, approximately 250 millions events were recorded.
-There is a huge discrepancy in results predicted by the EAS simulation program which can be observed in the comparison of the track multiplicity between the data and Monte-Carlo.
+There is a discrepancy in results predicted by the EAS simulation program which can be observed in the comparison of the track multiplicity between the data and Monte-Carlo.
 The results of the current study reflect that the current physics models of interactions at the earth atmosphere are unable to reproduce the air showers accurately.
-The earlier measurements of muon multiplicity along with the present result can be used to improve the parameters of the hadronic model at high energies and/or cosmic ray spectral index.
+The earlier measurements of muon multiplicity along with the present result can be used to improve the parameters of the hadronic model at high energies and/or cosmic ray spectral index along with the composition of the primary cosmic rays.